alex2276564/MMOSpawnPoint/README.md

 This pattern easily extends to any event arenas, minigame areas, temporary zones, etc.

+**Note:** You can also simply exclude an area if not need disable party respawn and not define any MSP rule for it at all.
+In that case:
+- Either the world-level MSP fallback (if any) will catch the player,
+- Or vanilla respawn will apply,
+- Or the dungeon/minigames plugin you use might handle the respawn itself.
+  This is often the safest choice when other plugins own the death/join flow for that area.

 ### Regex Pattern Matching: When to Use and When to Avoid

 **⚠️ Generally NOT Recommended:** While MMOSpawnPoint supports regex pattern matching for regions and worlds, **avoid using it in most cases** as it can significantly complicate debugging and priority management: